mcooperpm2/e-plantShopping/README.md

-# The project name is e-plantShopping
+# The repository name is e-plantShopping